Safety and prevention

 - Demonstration or procession

 For every event, there are rules with which you, as the organiser, must comply.
-When it comes to football matches (nl), you can find everything you need to know in the football law.
+When it comes to football matches, you can find everything you need to know in the football law (available in French and Dutch).
 For other events it is best to ask your municipality for more information: these rules are not universally valid and they differ from one municipality to another.

 "Prevention is better than cure" is a proverb that certainly applies to your safety.
 Many thefts, break-ins, accidents and so forth could be avoided if you take precautions.